 The 1990 Windsor Locks High School Boys Soccer Team welcomed in another decade of soccer dominance with an overabundance of heart, hustle and aggressiveness, all trademarks of legendary coach Dan Sullivan.

-Led by co-captains Jason Hamley and Hithm Hussein, the team compiled a 9-4-3 regular season record, finishing 5th in the NCCC conference against some of the best teams in the state.
+Led by co-captains Jason Hamley and Hithm Hussein, the team compiled a 9-4-3 regular season record finding them 5th in the NCCC conference, which featured some of the best teams in the state.

 The Raiders qualified for the state tournament as the 12th seed with the help of strong midfield play from Hussein, Dan Farr and Dennis Bassett.